Bart Stops to Smell the Roosevelts: Production

 "Bart Stops to Smell the Roosevelts" was written by Tim Long and directed by Steven Dean Moore.
 The episode features former American President Theodore Roosevelt with the use of archival audio recordings.
-The use of Roosevelt's voice was first announced at the San Diego Comic-Con International in San Diego, California, on July 23, 2011.
+The use of Roosevelt's voice was first announced at San Diego Comic-Con in San Diego, California, on July 23, 2011.
 Showrunner Al Jean revealed to the press that "we [the staff] have actual audio of Roosevelt (taken from a speech circa 1918) in the show.
 I thought, 'Finally!
 We can put a president in the show.'
 And a good one too.
 We're going to give him a little credit at the end."
 This appearance makes Theodore Roosevelt the only US president to date to portray themselves on The Simpsons.

 Even though Superintendent Chalmers was first introduced in the season four episode "Whacking Day", the character had never been a central part to an episode.
 This episode marks the first time in which the entire episode follows Chalmers.
 In Chalmers' flashback from his teaching days, the scene looks like the library of Shermer High School from the film The Breakfast Club from 1985.
 The students however refer to the club as Fight Club.